isomerpages/ogp-buildforgood/pages/faq.md

 ### Must I be a Singaporean to join Build for Good?

-Citizens, PRs or those studying or working in Singapore are welcome to join Build for Good.
+Citizens, PRs or foreigners studying or working in Singapore are welcome to join Build for Good.

 ### Must I join as a builder to contribute to Build for Good?